Kitty McHugh: Early years

 McHugh was the daughter of Mr. and Mrs. Ed McHugh.
 She had three brothers, Frank, Matt, and Ed, Jr., and the six formed a family vaudeville comedy act.

 Career

 When she was 4 years old, McHugh starred in a theatrical production of Little Lord Fauntleroy.
 She went on to act on stage as an adult, including work with the Actors Lab company on the Pacific coast.

 McHugh appeared in the Three Stooges short subjects Hoi Polloi, Listen, Judge, and Gents in a Jam.
 It was in the latter film that she portrayed Mrs. McGruder, the Stooges' irate landlady who delivers the trio a triple slap and a right hook to wrestler Rocky Duggan (Mickey Simpson).

 McHugh toured the European theatre of World War II performing in an Actors' Laboratory Theatre production of Three Men on a Horse.

 Personal life

-McHugh committed suicide on September 3, 1954.
+McHugh committed suicide by taking an overdose of pills on September 3, 1954.
 She was married to character actor Ned Glass until her death.